Trump's economic plans would worsen inflation, experts say

 Sixteen Nobel Prize-winning economists signed a letter in June expressing fear that Trump's proposals would "reignite'' inflation, which has plummeted since peaking at 9.1% in 2022 and is nearly back to the Fed's 2% target.

-The Nobel economists noted that they aren't alone in sounding the alarm.

-“Nonpartisan researchers,” they said, “predict that if Donald Trump successfully enacts his agenda, it will increase inflation.”

-Last month, the Peterson Institute for International Economics predicted that Trump's policies — the deportations, import taxes and efforts to erode the Fed's independence — would drive consumer prices sharply higher two years into his second term.
+Last month, the Peterson Institute for International Economics predicted that Trump's policies would drive consumer prices sharply higher two years into his second term.
 Peterson's analysis concluded that inflation, which would otherwise register 1.9% in 2026, would instead jump to between 6% and 9.3% if Trump's economic proposals were adopted.

 Many economists aren't thrilled with Vice President Kamala Harris' economic agenda, either.
 They dismiss, for example, her proposal to combat price gouging as an ineffective tool against high grocery prices.
 But they don't regard her policies as particularly inflationary.

-Mark Zandi, chief economist at Moody’s Analytics, and two colleagues have estimated that Harris' policies would leave the inflation outlook virtually unchanged, even if she enjoyed a Democratic majority in both chambers of Congress.
-An unfettered Trump, by contrast, would leave prices higher by 1.1 percentage points in 2025 and 0.8 percentage points in 2026, they concluded.
+Moody’s Analytics has estimated that Harris' policies would leave the inflation outlook virtually unchanged, even if she enjoyed a Democratic majority in both chambers of Congress.
+An unfettered Trump, by contrast, would leave prices higher by 1.1 percentage points in 2025 and 0.8 percentage points in 2026.

 Taxes on imports — tariffs — are Trump's go-to economic policy.
 He argues that tariffs protect American factory jobs from foreign competition and deliver a host of other benefits.

-Trump insists that the cost of taxing imported goods is absorbed by the foreign countries that produce those goods.
-The truth, though, is that U.S. importers pay the tariff — and then typically pass along that cost to consumers in the form of higher prices, which is how Americans themselves end up bearing the cost of tariffs.
+Trump insists that the cost of taxing imported goods is absorbed by the foreign countries.
+The truth is that U.S. importers pay the tariff — and then typically pass along that cost to consumers in the form of higher prices.
+Americans themselves end up bearing the cost.

-What’s more, as tariffs raise the cost of imports, the weakened competition from foreign products makes it easier for U.S. producers to raise their own prices.

-“There’s no question that tariffs are inflationary,’’ said Kent Smetters of the University of Pennsylvania’s Penn Wharton Budget Model, which studies the costs of government policies.
-“Exactly how much – that’s where economists can debate it."

 Kimberly Clausing and Mary Lovely of the Peterson Institute have calculated that Trump’s proposed 60% tax on Chinese imports and his high-end 20% tariff on everything else would, in combination, impose an after-tax loss on a typical American household of $2,600 a year.

-A huge proportion of food consumed in the United States — about 60% of fresh fruit and 38% of vegetables — are imported, according to Department of Agriculture data.
-Less than 1% of the bananas Americans eat are grown domestically.
-The vast majority are imported.
-The United States grows less than 1% of the coffee it consumes.
-It imports more than 70% of its seafood.

-“Trump is using tariffs as a political device to signal his strong skepticism around globalization broadly — ‘America First,’ ” said Zandi of Moody’s Analytics.
-“That this policy stance is inflationary is very difficult for most voters to grasp, especially when they are being told the opposite.’’

-The Trump campaign points out that U.S. inflation remained low even as Trump aggressively imposed tariffs as president.
-Consumer prices rose just 1.9% in 2018, 2.3% in 2019 and 1.4% in 2020.
-And they note that, once in office, the Biden-Harris administration retained most of Trump’s tariffs, though Harris has criticized his plans to vastly expand their use.
+The Trump campaign notes that U.S. inflation remained low even as Trump aggressively imposed tariffs as president.

-“In his first term, President Trump instituted tariffs against China that created jobs, spurred investment and resulted in no inflation,’’ Anna Kelly, a spokeswoman for the Republican National Committee, has said.

-But Zandi of Moody’s Analytics noted that the sheer magnitude of Trump’s new tariff proposals has vastly changed the calculations.

-Trump, who has invoked incendiary rhetoric and spread falsehoods demonizing immigrants, has promised the “largest deportation operation in the history of our country."
-He says it would target the millions of foreigners living in the United States illegally.
+Trump, who has invoked incendiary rhetoric about immigrants, has promised the “largest deportation operation'' in U.S. history.

+Many economists say the increased immigration over the past couple years helped tame inflation while avoiding a recession.

-A surge in immigrants, like the one the United States has experienced the past few years, tends to make it easier for businesses to hire workers.
-The result is that can help cool inflation by easing the pressure on employers to sharply raise pay and to pass on their higher labor costs to their customers by increasing prices.
+The surge in foreign-born workers has made it easier for fill vacancies.
+That helps cool inflation by easing the pressure on employers to sharply raise pay and to pass on their higher labor costs by increasing prices.

-New immigrants also spend money, notably on housing, and so, at least in theory, can fuel upward pressure on prices and rents.
-But many economists say they doubt that that's happening now.
-Paul Ashworth of Capital Economics notes that today's immigrants are highly likely to work and less likely to spend than native-born Americans, in part because they typically send money back to relatives in their home countries.
-Many economists, in fact, say the overall effect of increased immigration has been to help tame inflation while avoiding a painful recession — in other words, to achieve an economic “soft landing."

-The Congressional Budget Office reported in January that net immigration — arrivals minus departures — reached 3.3 million in 2023, more than triple what it had expected.
+Net immigration — arrivals minus departures — reached 3.3 million in 2023, more than triple what the government had expected.
 Employers needed the new arrivals.
-With the economy having roared out of the pandemic recession, companies were struggling to hire enough workers to keep up with customer orders, especially because so many native-born baby boomers were entering or nearing retirement.
+As the economy roared back from pandemic lockdowns, companies struggled to hire enough workers to keep up with customer orders.

 Immigrants filled the gap.
 Over the past four years, the number of people in the United States who either have a job or are looking for one rose by nearly 8.5 million.
 Roughly 72% of them were foreign born.

-Economists Wendy Edelberg and Tara Watson of the Brookings Institution’s Hamilton Project found that by raising the supply of workers. the influx of immigrants allowed the United States to generate jobs without overheating and accelerating inflation.
+Wendy Edelberg and Tara Watson of the Brookings Institution found that by raising the supply of workers. the influx of immigrants allowed the United States to generate jobs without overheating the economy.

-In the past, economists generally estimated that America’s employers could add no more than 100,000 jobs a month without overheating the economy and igniting inflation.
-But when Edelberg and Watson included the immigration surge in their calculations, they found that monthly job growth could reach 160,000 to 200,000 without exerting upward pressure on inflation.
+In the past, economists estimated that America’s employers could add no more than 100,000 jobs a month without igniting inflation.
+But when Edelberg and Watson factored in the immigration surge, they found that monthly job growth could reach 160,000 to 200,000 without exerting upward pressure on prices.

 Trump's mass deportations, if carried out, would change everything.
-The Peterson Institute calculates that the U.S. inflation rate would be 3.5 percentage points higher in 2026 if a second Trump administration managed to deport all 8.3 million undocumented immigrant workers who are thought to be working in the United States.
+The Peterson Institute calculates that the U.S. inflation rate would be 3.5 percentage points higher in 2026 if Trump managed to deport all 8.3 million undocumented immigrant workers thought to be working in the United States.

 A politicized Fed would make inflation-fighting harder